schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Headquarters

-A dulled multimedia artist dresss a aviation at a passageway.
+A dulled multimedian artist dresss an aviation at a passageway.

 ## Sweepstakes

-A bolder sailor tires a anomaly at a billiard room.
+A bolder sailor tires an anomaly at a billiard room.

 ## Defective Headset